 As a team we have decided on some customisation in not only each players look but in aspects of the game that effect the players behaviour, e.g. Changing the amount of resources a planet produces or the starting variables of the players like number of ships they start with.
 As such this would be made easier by having a set map for each scenario, meaning you could change everything in the maps rather easy as this would be done either in game when setting up a match, or could be done using a text file outside of the program that is associated with the given map.
 The same process could be used for editing a lot of other things as well such as the ships health or resource collection speed using a text file to be loaded when the game is started.
 If we go with a single ship version then the customisation could also be used to personalise the ship as well if multiple then perhaps only the colour.

-The specification has a number of needs and functions that the program has to do and the team feel that the design is beginning to shape these needs.
-The need for territory and resource management is fulfilled by the planets and ships, as players will only be able to harvest from a set number of places meaning they will have to manage where they put their ships depending on what resources they need.
-The interaction between players, consequences and territorial invasion is fulfilled as that players can still interact with each other if they both have a ship on the same planet with different ships providing different benefits.
-The customisation options will be met by allowing players to customise their avatar before they start e.g. Look, gender or clothes but also allowing the person running and monitoring the experiment will be able to change the environments variables using a text file.